crysalead-js/dom-layer/README.md

 var mountId = layer.mount("#mount-point", factory);
 var mountPoint = document.getElementById("mount-point");

-component.order = "desc";
+component.order = "desc"; //Changing the order
-layer.update(mountId); // Update the DOM
+layer.update(mountId); // Update the DOM to see the result
 ```

-During the update, the `factory` function is executed again which generate another virtual tree, and then the DOM is patched according to changes.
+During the update, the "factory" (i.e the passed function) is executed again which generate another virtual tree.
+Then the DOM is patched according to changes.

-The example above is rudimentary but shows how to deal with this library to build a higher abtraction.
+The example above is rudimentary but shows how to build a higher abtraction.

 Finally to unmount a virtual tree, the `unmount()` function need to be called with a selector.
 For example: